-Its goal is to establish an optimized end-to-end process, enhance the development to production cycles, lower the risk of release problems and provide a quicker time to market.
-To that point, Jez Humble and Dave Farley define the 8 principles of continuous delivery in their Book “Continuous Delivery” as follows:
+The goal of continuous delivery is to establish an optimized end-to-end process, enhance the development to production cycles, lower the risk of release problems and provide a quicker time to market.
+To that point, Jez Humble and Dave Farley initially defined 8 principles of continuous delivery in their Book “Continuous Delivery” as follows:

 Use the same release process in all environments.
 If a feature or enhancement has to work through one process on its way into the integration environment, and another process into QA, issues find a way of popping up.